ajaquith/markerbench/source/_posts/2013-10-03-chef-2nd-course.md

 > Note: running the `openssh` recipe with the attributes as shown above can have adverse consequences on production nodes if you aren’t prepared.
 The recipe with the attributes as shown removes SSH `root` access.
 Unless you have another way of becoming `root` on the box, you might find yourself locked out!
 If your machine is a Vagrant machine, you can use the `vagrant ssh` command to become root.
 For non-Vagrant machines, you will need a non-root account that allows public-key logins and can `su` to `root`.
 You have been warned.

-# Coming soon… adding a user account and web content directory
+# Next: Managing SSL certificates and keys
 This post introduced the concept of using Chef to partially harden a web server.
 You reduced the number of loadable Apache modules to a minimum set, disabled unnecessary services and reduced the amount of useful information an attacker could obtain.
 You created a second role called `base` and assigned two recipes, `openssh` and `chef-client::delete_validation`.
 These recipes configure OpenSSH in a more restrictive manner by disabling password authentication, disabling root logins and preventing session forwarding.
 The `delete_validation` recipe removes the Chef validation key from the node after it is created, which removes a potential security risk.

-In the next post, you will switch back to Apache.
-You will use Chef to create a non-privileged user whose home directory stores static HTML.
-This directory will served up by Apache as the default website.
-In keeping with the SSH configuration introduced in this post, the user account will be configured to use SSH public keys for authentication rather than passwords.
+In the [next post](/blog/2013/10/06/chef-3rd-course/), you will switch back to Apache.
+You will use Chef to perform one of the most challenging aspects of any server configuration: copying SSL keying materials to server nodes.